 In terms of mass public transport, operating costs represent a significant financial constraint which must be taken into account for the longevity of the system.
 One often sees degradation of a public transport system over the years due to insufficient renewal of equipment because of lack of funding.
-The result is a lower number of users and a rise in informal public transport modes or a lower number of journeys.
+The result is lower user numbers and a rise in private individual transport options or a lower number of journeys.
 This hampers economic development efforts and leads operating companies to ask for help from public authorities in order to maintain the service.

-For public transport, figures 2 and 3 show a comparison of some of the parameters used for selection criteria.
+For mass public transport, figures 2 and 3 show a comparison of some of the parameters used for decision-making in public transport.
 Investment costs are influenced by GDP, given that the costs of labour and raw materials are higher.